Wisdom Teeth Symptoms and Removal

-Wisdom teeth normally erupt between the ages of 18 to 24 years of age.
+Wisdom teeth normally erupt between 18 and 24 years of age.
 It is common for wisdom teeth to be impacted, meaning there is no space for them to erupt and it is not common for wisdom teeth to erupt into the right position even if space is available.

 The reasons for not having this space are:

-- Our soft diets do not cause wear on our other teeth
+- Our soft diets do not cause sufficient wear on our other teeth.

 - It is vital to save our other teeth as they have normally erupted into the correct position.
 So few other teeth are being extracted.

 - The lower jaw has not grown enough to accommodate the wisdom teeth.

 Wisdom teeth can cause problems and often need removal.
 There are several situations where removal is the best option.